amp-labs/docs/v1.0/defining-integrations/read-actions.md

 # Read standard objects

-You can use Ampersand to read any [Salesforce standard object](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm).

-You need to specify:
+To read a standard object, you need to specify:

 - **objectName:** to indicate which standard object you'd like to read.
-This should match the name of the object in the official Salesforce and Hubspot documentation.
+This should match the name of the object in the official documentation for the SaaS API.
 - **destination: **the name of the [destination](docs:destinations) that you've defined
 - **schedule: **how frequently the read should happen.
 This value must be a schedule in [cron syntax](https://docs.gitlab.com/ee/topics/cron/)
 - a list of fields